Case Study: What to do when someone dies

 Other considerations

-• Future event sign-ups - check the deceased's profile page for any event sign-ups to future events that may have been signed up before their death.
-You can then remove or refund their sign-up for those events
+• Future event sign-ups—Check the deceased's profile page for any sign-ups to future events that may have been made before their death.
+You can then remove or refund their sign-up for those events.

-• Scheduled emails/SMS - check the deceased's communication log on their profile page to see if there are any unsent scheduled emails - you may wish to cancel them to prevent them from being sent.
-Remember, even though you may have removed their email address or opted them out of all communication, a pre-scheduled communication will have already been submitted to the email/SMS queue ready for release at the scheduled date/time
+• Scheduled Emails/SMS—Check the deceased's communication log on their profile page to see if there are any unsent scheduled emails or SMS messages.
+You may wish to cancel them to prevent them from being sent.
+Remember, even if you have removed their email address or opted them out of all communication, a pre-scheduled communication will have already been submitted to the email/SMS queue, ready for release on the scheduled date and time.

-• Giving module - although no immediate action will likely be needed here, you should check to see if any recurring online donation subscriptions need cancellation.
+• Giving module—Although no immediate action will likely be needed here, you should check to see if any recurring online donation subscriptions need to be cancelled.
 You may also wish to add a note against the deceased's giver profile so that your finance team are aware.
-If you later archive the deceased's profile in the Address Book, any linked giver profile will be unlinked and remain intact.
+If you later archive the deceased's profile in the Address Book, any linked giver profile will remain intact and unlinked.
 Note that the unlinked giver profile will remain active until you archive it.
 You'll want to keep the giver profile active while you complete any outstanding Gift Aid claims or financial reporting.
 Make a note to have the deceased's giver profile archived at the earliest opportunity.
-Don't delete the giver profile as you'll lose your record of historic donations that person made!
-If you have claimed Gift Aid on the deceased giver's historic donations you will be unable to delete their giver profile - only archiving will be an option
+Don't delete the giver's profile, as you'll lose your record of the historic donations that person made!
+If you have claimed Gift Aid on the deceased giver's historic donations, you will be unable to delete their giver profile - only archiving will be an option.

-• User profile - if the deceased had user access to your ChurchSuite modules, we recommend you archive their user account to prevent any unauthorised login attempts.
-Avoid deleting the user account right away - better to archive the account in the first instance so that you can set it active again if you need to.
-Remember, the deceased user may have content in your ChurchSuite account whose visibility has been restricted to just that deceased user's account
+• User Profile—If the deceased had user access to your ChurchSuite modules, we recommend that you archive their user account to prevent unauthorised login attempts.
+Avoid deleting the user account right away - it's better to archive the account initially so that you can reactivate it if needed.
+Remember, the deceased user may have content in your ChurchSuite account that was restricted to their account only.

-• Event overseers - use the Calendar module's Table Generator report to produce a list of future events to check if the deceased has been assigned as an event overseer for any future events so that you can un-assign them
+• Event overseers—Use the Calendar module's custom reporting functionality to view a list of events and check if the deceased is assigned as an event overseer for any future events, so that you can unassign them.

 Changing the relationship status

-In conjunction with your pastoral conversations with a surviving spouse/partner, there will be an appropriate time to change their marital status in ChurchSuite.
-The appropriate options would be either "Widowed" or "Single".
-Make the change in the surviving partner's profile, perhaps adding a note in support of the change.
-The deceased's marital status will then change to "Single" and the couple will be unlinked in the database.
-The surviving spouse/partner will see their marital status on the My ChurchSuite > My Details page.
+In conjunction with your pastoral conversations with a surviving spouse or partner, there will be an appropriate time to change their marital status in ChurchSuite.
+The options are either "Widowed" or "Single."
+Update the surviving partner's profile, possibly adding a note to support the change.
+The deceased's marital status will then change, and the couple will be unlinked in the database.
+The surviving spouse or partner will see their marital status on the My ChurchSuite > My Details page.

-Note that if an address is maintained for both partners, the "At this Address" section continues to show the unlinked couple and any linked children.
-If this is not desirable for any reason, then you can remove the deceased's address and the surviving spouse/partner's profile will not show their deceased partner on the list.
+Note that if an address is maintained for both partners, the "At this Address" section will continue to display the unlinked couple and any linked children.
+If this is not desirable for any reason, then you can remove the deceased's address, and the surviving spouse/partner's profile will not show their deceased partner on the list.

 The death of a child is also especially difficult.
 My ChurchSuite includes a My Children section for parents/carers with linked children.
 Review your My ChurchSuite settings - it may be helpful to have the My Children section only show for parents/carers who have existing (surviving) linked children.
 Seeing one's deceased child in the My Children section may be a comforting or traumatic experience.
-Act promptly in conjunction with the family's wishes to make appropriate changes that may be necessary - once a deceased child has been unlinked or archived, they will cease to show in the My Children section to their parents/carers.
+Act promptly in conjunction with the family's wishes to make any necessary changes.
+Once a deceased child has been unlinked or archived, they will cease to appear in the My Children section for their parents/carers.

 Archive or delete?

-My preference is always to archive in the first instance, rather than delete.
-Archived contacts can be set active again if needed - obviously unlikely in this context(!) - whereas a deletion is permanent and irreversible.
+My preference is always to archive in the first instance rather than delete.
+Archived contacts can be set active again if needed.
+Although this is unlikely in this context, it is helpful if a user has made a mistake, whereas deletion is permanent and irreversible.

-While Recital 27 of the GDPR confirms that the regulation doesn't apply to the deceased, there may well be other laws in your country or region that do govern the storing and processing of personal information about the deceased.
-Arguably, if all personally identifiable data has been removed from a profile, your privacy policy may permit you to retain that archived profile for reporting purposes under a legitimate interest basis.
-I would also liaise with the surviving family members to make sure they are comfortable with what you wish to do - I'm not sure I would go against family members' wishes to delete, even if I did have a legitimate interest in retaining some data!
+While Recital 27 of the EU GDPR confirms that the regulation does not apply to the deceased, there may be other laws in your country or region that govern the storage and processing of personal information about the deceased.
+As longs as all personally-identifiable data has been removed from the profile, your privacy policy may permit you to retain that archived profile for reporting purposes under a legitimate interest basis.
+I would also be in touch with the surviving family members to ensure they are comfortable with what you would like to do.
+I would not go against family members' wishes to delete, even if I did have a legitimate interest in retaining some data.

 Eventually, however, there is an appropriate time to delete a deceased person's profile.
-In our church, we had an annual data cleansing workflow that included a review of our active and archived data to see what was necessary to keep, and what should go.
-I'm mindful that from experience, churches are often reluctant to let go of historic data - for no other reason than "just in case"!
+In our church, we had an annual data cleansing workflow that included reviewing our active and archived data to determine what needed to be retained and what could be removed.
+I'm mindful that from experience, churches are often reluctant to let go of historical data, for no other reason than "just in case"!

 And finally...

 While indirectly related to this case study, ChurchSuite has further super-helpful functionality for adding and processing funeral bookings in the Bookings module.
-See the related articles for further information.
+See the related articles for details.

 How are you managing the personal data of the deceased in ChurchSuite?